-There are no substantive differences in planned actions and implementation.
+There were no substantive differences in planned actions and actual implementation of these actions.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.